-Business Grants range from smaller sums such as UK Government Startup grants at £2,500, to much 6-figure grants from bodies such as the Growth Accelerator fund for high growth (Gazelle) businesses.
+Business Grants range from smaller sums such as the UK Government Startup grants at £2,500 to much as 6-figure grants from bodies such as the Growth Accelerator fund for high-growth (Gazelle) businesses.
 At the moment, there is a range of grant finance both government and private available for Entrepreneurs, Startups and SMEs.

 Whether you are looking for an initial small business grant or capital investment in return for starting up in economically deprived areas, there’s a range of capital options open to you.
 This is a catalogue of the key sources of grant funding applicable to businesses in general.
 For more specific industry or geographic sources of finance, please use the link to Direct Gov to search in these areas.